Gipfeli Recipe: How to Make Perfect Swiss Pastries at Home

 • Opt for fresh yeast and high-fat butter for the best results.

 • If you prefer a healthier version, substitute whole wheat flour for some of the all-purpose flour.
+And if you’re curious about other layered pastries, try our Braided Chocolate Chip Brioche recipe for a similar baking experience.

 • Use high-quality chocolate or locally made jam for an extra touch of flavor.